wpwing-dev/wpwing-pdf-invoice-packing-slip-for-woocommerce/readme.txt

 ### 🔥 FEATURES: ###

 - **Download PDF invoice and packing slip:** Easily generate and download PDF invoices and packing slips from your order admin page.
-- **Supported documents**: Creates and prints the following PDF documents from the WooCommerce order page.
-&#8226; Invoice
-&#8226; Packing list
 - **Supported documents:** Invoice and Packing list.
-- **Customization:** Customize invoices or packing list by adding your store logo, store name, and more.
+- **Customization:** Customize invoices or packing lists by adding your store logo, store name, and more.
 - **Print invoice from the My-Account page:** Allow logged-in customers to print their invoices from the My-Account page.

 = About WPWing =